aryehof/dart-event/README.md

 #### An elevator example

 Consider for example, that an independent model of the operation of a single elevator needs know nothing of the user interfaces (UI) or system interfaces (SI) dependent on it.
 There might be a diagnostics UI written in Flutter, a console (CUI) interface, as well as as a module that only exposes a programmatic interface that external programs might consume to control the elevator.
-There might be other 'consumers' of the domain model, but that model need not care as it knows nothing of them.
+There might be other 'consumers' of the domain model, but the model need not care as it knows nothing of them.

 Or does it need to?

 How do these 'consumers' know when something has happened in the model?
-In the case of the elevator, the model might be connected to real physical elevator through a manufacturer supplied control library, which in turn talks to the elevators programmable logic controller (PLC).
+In the case of the elevator, the model might be connected to a real physical elevator through a manufacturer supplied control library, which in turn talks to the elevator's programmable logic controller (PLC).

-How can the physical elevator report that something happened through the control library to the model and in turn to each of the three (or more) consumers?
+How can the physical elevator report that something happened through the control library to the model, and in turn to each of the three (or more) consumers?
 The model knows nothing of its consumers.
 Likewise, an independent manufacturers control library knows nothing of your elevator domain model.

 > How can something that is independent and in a separate module (package), notify a consumer it doesn't know, that something has happened?